 Getting the Basics

 Overall, SPF records are easy to deal with.
-You either point to an IP address or you point to a domain.
+You either point to an IP address or you include a domain that has IP addresses setup.

 Imagine being in the DNS zone editor for acme.com with the IP 18.104.22.168.
 You would create an SPF record to look something like this: